robertoschwald/grails-audit-logging-plugin-examples/README.md

 This repository holds sample audit-logging applications in different branches to show the functionality of the Grails Audit-Logging plugin in action.
 They can be used by users to quickly verify functionality.

-The applications are secured by Spring Security (user: me, password: password)
+Most of the applications are secured by Spring Security (user: me, password: password)

 The Book domain class implements the audit logging event closures.